This work is licensed under CC BY 4.0 - Read how use or adaptation requires attribution

 Much has been discussed regarding identifying and resolving anomalies.
 The bulk of which can be classified into the following categories.

 Without a strategy to reduce false positives individuals analyzing anomaly records may choose to disable or ignore alerts.
-False positives consume critical bandwidth and therefore it is essential for anomaly detection algorithms to be carefully tuned for identifying anomalous events which are likely to be validated as true anomalies without also falsely identifying too many other cost increase events as anomalous events.
+False positives consume critical bandwidth and therefore it is essential for anomaly detection algorithms to be carefully tuned for identifying anomalous events which are likely to be validated as true anomalies.

 It’s important to utilize anomaly detection even if the data is not complete as the costs will just continue to grow as the data is updated.
 If you take the approach of not waiting for all the cost data to be complete, the anomaly detection should be reapplied on the same data to avoid missing spikes that were not detected when the data was not yet complete.
 Systems that look beyond cost data and include visibility data have an advantage with early anomaly detection.

-1. Scope/aggregation level: Large and/or multi-cloud organizations face the additional challenge of mapping anomalies to their organization structure.
+Large and/or multi-cloud organizations face the additional challenge of mapping anomalies to their organization structure.
 Forecasts and budgets are often set at the business or department level creating the need to align your cloud costs with your budget for cost based anomaly detection.
-You can detect anomalies at an organization level, cloud level (in case of multi-cloud), account level, and various other increasingly granular ways.
+You can detect anomalies at an organization level, cloud level (in case of multi-cloud), account level, and various other increasingly granular ways such as tagging.

 It is a common practice to start identifying what impacts your business at large.
 (See below image for a comparison of cloud hierarchy structures for AWS, Azure, and GCP)